-Holding open the glass- paned door with one boot and an outstretched arm, Nathaniel made way for his father.
+Holding open the French doors with one boot and an outstretched arm, Nathaniel made way for his father.
 With the agility of long practice, the baronet steered his cumbersome chair out from the study onto a stone path paved smoothly for wooden wheels.

 And Nathaniel followed in the lines his father had so carefully laid out.

-Rosalind kept her face turned demurely toward the floor until the French door had swung shut again.
+Rosalind kept her face turned demurely toward the floor until the glass-paned doors had swung shut again.
 Crawling forward one tiny nudge at a time, she peered around the legs of the large table.

 The Chandlers were moving steadily down the path to the stable.
 Away from the study.
 Good.

 It only took seconds to tidy up the mess of quills she had created by way of excuse.
 Rubbing at her elbow to reduce the tightness of her old scars, Rosalind then took up a fresh sheet of paper and dipped the quill again.
 After folding the paper and inking the direction, she smoothed it out and scrawled:

 Several horses have fallen ill.
 They might not be able to race in the Derby.